Florida Film Critics Circle

 The Florida Film Critics Circle (FFCC) is a film critic organization founded in 1996.
 The FFCC comprises 30 film critics from Florida-based print and online publications.
-At the end of each year, the FFCC members vote on the Florida Film Critics Circle Awards for outstanding achievements in films released that year.
+At the end of each year, the FFCC members vote on the Florida Film Critics Circle Awards for incredible achievements in films released that year.
 The organization also awards the Pauline Kael Breakout Award, named after film critic Pauline Kael, and the Golden Orange Award for Outstanding Contribution to Film.
 The FFCC membership includes film critics from Miami Herald, Miami New Times, Sun-Sentinel, Folio Weekly, Bloody Disgusting, WJNO Radio, WTVT, The Daytona Beach News-Journal, FlickDirect, and Tampa Bay Times.